perseids-project/perseids_docs/integrations/README.md

 See also [Perseids Data Management Apis](https://github.com/PerseusDL/perseids_docs/wiki/Data-management-module) and Arethusa plugin guidelines (coming soon....)

-# Stable Identifiers and Document Types
+# New Identifiers and Document Types

 The Perseids SoSOL deployment currently supports working with the following types of documents: